-Let’s talk about that sensor, which is the heart of the camera, and in my mind, is the reason this camera is so fantastic.
-For that, I’m going to pull up the sensor size diagram I used in the 6D review.
+Let’s talk about that sensor, the heart of any camera, and in my mind, the reason why the NEX-6 is so fantastic.
+I’ll start by pulling up the sensor size diagram I used in the 6D review.

-Having a larger sensor offers a number of benefits, the main one being that the larger the sensor, the more light it can capture.
-As a result this camera does extremely well in low light situations, and captures beautifully detailed crisp images in most other conditions.
+Having a larger sensor offers a number of benefits, but the main one is being able to capture more light.
+As a result, this camera does extremely well in low light situations, and captures beautifully-detailed, crisp images in most other conditions.

-The image processor that Sony has put in here is also a technological marvel, working to eliminate noise in high ISO situations (read, low light), meaning you can shoot comfortably at 6400 ISO with no real loss of image quality (certainly not for images you’ll be sharing online anyway), and it will keep on going all the way up to 25600 ISO, producing usable content.
+The image processor that Sony has put in here is also a technological marvel, working to eliminate noise in high ISO situations (read, low light.)
+You can shoot comfortably at 6400 ISO with no real loss of image quality (certainly not for images you’ll be sharing online anyway), and it will keep on producing usable photos all the way up to 25600 ISO.

-Consider that my five year old Canon EOS 400D, with the same size sensor, starts to show noise at ISO 400, and is practically unusable at ISO 800, and you can see the strides made in camera technology over the last five years.
+For comparison, my five-year-old Canon EOS 400D with the same size sensor starts to show noise at ISO 400, and is practically unusable at ISO 800.
+You can see the strides made in camera technology over the last five years.

 Of course, having an amazing bit of camera body isn’t much good if the lenses aren’t up to scratch.
 One of the main selling points of these cameras compared to point and shoots is that you can change the lenses to suit your needs.

-Luckily, Sony hasn’t skimped on lenses, with a wide range available to suit most needs (and budgets).
-The more expensive Zeiss lenses offer professional grade optics to the well-heeled user, whilst the more run of the mill “kit” lenses offer sufficient quality and range to make everyone else happy.
+Luckily Sony hasn’t skimped on lenses, and there’s a wide range available to suit most needs (and budgets).
+The more expensive Zeiss lenses offer professional-grade optics to the well-heeled user, whilst the more run of the mill “kit” lenses offer sufficient quality and range to keep everyone else happy.

-The one we have on review came in a kit with the Sony 16-50 and Sony 55-200, and a total price of around €850.
+The one we’re reviewing came in a kit with the Sony 16-50 and Sony 55-200 lenses, and a total price of around €850.
 It’s kind of amazing to hold a 200mm capable lens that isn’t much bigger than a coke can, especially when you are used to the beasts that Canon and Nikon put out there.

-One slight downside of this camera is that there are some features that only work with some lenses.
+One slight downside of this camera is some features only work with some lenses.
 Optical image stabilisation, for example, requires a supported lens, as does the fast hybrid autofocus system.
 Not a deal breaker, but something to bear in mind when choosing a lens.

-Ok, so I’ve waxed lyrically about all the good things.
+Ok, so I’ve waxed lyrical about all the good things.
 By now you may even be reaching for your credit card, eager to make a purchase.
 Well, hold on just a second.
-This bed of roses does have a few thorns which I’ll cover now along with some other thoughts.
+This bed of roses does have a few thorns, which I’ll cover now along with some other thoughts.

 But try and do anything a little bit more complicated, like enabling bracketing, or switching to manual focus, or enabling that scene mode you know you saw once in a menu somewhere, and be prepared to get frustrated.